Thoughts on teaching, learning, technology and life in an era of change.

 Last Sunday I paid a quick visit to Bulli Beach.
 It was a sunny morning and I was able to take a few photographs of the rocky shelf.

-This post was sent to the following accounts via email simultaneously: Wordpress, Flickr, Twitter and Posterous.
+This post was sent to the following accounts via email simultaneously: WordPress, Flickr, Twitter and Posterous.

 See the full gallery on posterous